-In accordance with Governmental Accounting Standards Board (GASB) pronouncements and generally accepted accounting principles, the financial statements of the reporting entity include the primary government and its component units.
+In accordance with Governmental Accounting Standards Board (GASB) pronouncements and GAAP, the financial statements of the reporting entity include the primary government and its component units.
 Generally, component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 The District (primary government) does not have any component units nor is it a component unit of any other governmental unit.